Operationbackfire/100-days-of-code/log.md

 **Link to work:** Nothing.

 ### Day 16: February 4, 2018
 **Today's Progress:** Used the Selenium library for Python to login and download userinfo to a file.
 Storing it in a database will be the next step.
 Also timing it could be fun - e.g setting it to download everyday at noon.
+I also did some regex.

 **Pending Projects:**
 1. MEANapp - continue work